-When we determinate that the artwork has the defect (it doesn’t match the artwork description, is faulty or counterfeit), we will we refund to the buyer the full cost of the artwork and the original postage costs:
+When we determinate that the artwork has the defect (it doesn’t match the artwork description, is incorrect, faulty or counterfeit), we will refund the buyer the full cost of the artwork and the original postage costs:

 - after 4 days, if the seller doesn’t follow the Return Process (paragraph 8.2);